mini-maxit/file-storage/Readme.md

 ### 5. Get User Submission
 - Endpoint: /getUserSubmission
 - Method: GET
 - Description: Fetches the specific submission file for a user.
-It will replace the current getFiles from solution.go.
-For now it should check if there is only one program file.

 #### Query Params:
 - taskID (required): Integer ID of the task.